18F/handbook/pages/tools/hrlinks.md

 #### Requesting advanced annual or sick leave in HR Links

-You will enter your annual leave requests like normal: there is not a special category.
+You will enter your leave requests like normal: there is not a special category.
 HR Links will display an error message on your timesheet.
 When your supervisor goes into the system to approve your timesheet, it is their responsibility to make a remark in the comment box noting their approval of advanced leave.
+Please ensure you have approval for [advanced sick leave]({% page "/travel-and-leave/advanced-sick-leave/" %}) prior to entering the hours in HR Links.

 ##### For term employees